 Our Investing Philosophy

-Our competitive advantage in management of equity securities results from the disciplined application of our equity selection philosophy which is based on adopting a business owner mentality while adhering to a "Margin of Safety" principle.
-This simple concept has become the cornerstone of our investment philosophy and this methodology is applied consistently regardless of short-term market events.
+Our competitive advantage is derived from our disciplined application of our equity selection philosophy, which is based on adopting a business-owner mentality.
+This simple concept is the cornerstone of our investment philosophy, and we apply this methodology consistently regardless of short-term market events.

-We believe that possessing a long-term view is absolutely necessary to being able to invest successfully (out-performing a benchmark over multi-year periods).
-Our structure gives us the ability to focus down the road, so our decisions can be based on long-term business values rather than whether next quarter's earnings will beat expectations or whether the next tick of the stock price is up or down.
-Having a client base that allows this is therefore a great advantage towards accomplishing our objective.
+We believe that possessing a long-term view is absolutely necessary to invest successfully, which we define as out-performing a benchmark over multi-year periods and growing long-term wealth.
+Our approach and structure give us the ability to base our decisions on our expected value of a business multiple years in the future, rather than whether a company's next quarter's earnings will beat expectations or whether the next tick of the stock price is up or down.
+We believe having a client base which shares this long-term focus is a great advantage in accomplishing our objective.

-While we strive to maximize return, we believe that the primary and overriding investment criterion should be the safety of principal with a focus on minimizing permanent loss of capital.
-This mindset directs us to purchasing stocks at a significant discount to our estimate of underlying intrinsic value.
-This enables us to generate substantial gains when our analysis proves correct, while minimizing downside risk if a particular investment thesis is flawed.
-Adhering to these principles often results in an investment policy that runs counter to the general market psychology, and facilitates reducing the process of purchasing and selling securities to a discipline rather than an art.
-This approach is focused on maximizing long-term net worth and not necessarily on generating short-term performance.
+We strive to maximize return and we believe that the primary factor in achieving this goal is the safety of principal with a focus on minimizing the odds of a permanent loss of capital.
+This mindset directs us to purchase stocks at a significant discount to our estimate of underlying intrinsic value.
+Our goal is to generate substantial gains when our analysis proves correct, while minimizing downside risk if a particular investment thesis is flawed.
+Adhering to these principles often results in investment decisions that run counter to the general market psychology, and reduces the process of purchasing and selling securities to a discipline rather than an art.